-Our Moving Lives Forward Scholarship Program is a program with a purpose of supporting individuals from a mental health program, aged 17 and up, with mental health and/or addictions grow and heal, through the pursuit of higher education and/or skill development opportunities within Newfoundland and Labrador.
+Our Moving Lives Forward Scholarship Program supports individuals from a mental health program, aged 17 and up.
+Mental health and addictions clients can grow and heal, through the pursuit of higher education or skill development opportunities within Newfoundland and Labrador.

 This program is provincial in scope, so individuals meeting the criteria can apply.

 The Moving Lives Forward Scholarship Program is proudly supported by NAPE.

 Brad Whitten | Moving Lives Forward Bursary Recipient

 “Every day, I cope with anxiety, depression, and post-traumatic stress disorder caused by incidents in my childhood.
 For me, daily activities that many people take for granted, like going to the store or being around large groups of people, can make me extremely uncomfortable and anxious.

 But one thing that has always helped is practicing art – it keeps my hands and mind occupied.
 Four years ago, I became involved with the Open Windows Studio located at the Waterford Hospital.
 It was there that I heard about the Health Care Foundation’s Moving Lives Forward Program.

 Moving Lives Forward allowed me the means to wholeheartedly pursue my passion and love for pottery.
 When I received my first grant, I was elated and even proud, because somebody, somewhere, believed in me.